 - Did you feel as though you were able to guide each group appropriately or is that something that you would tweak?

 Ask students for their reactions to the Literature Circle format.
 Most love it!

-Create a rubric with Scholastic's Rubric Maker for the culminating project or the Literature Circle as a whole unit.
+Create a rubric for the culminating project or the Literature Circle as a whole unit.
 Assess all assigned literature responses primarily for content rather than form.
 The "Thinking Through the Levels of a Story" sheet should be assessed only for completion the first time it is used.
 If you plan to use it regularly in your classroom, create a rubric or grading guidelines.
 I also use Scholastic's Reading Counts quizzes on my classroom computers for accountability and comprehension assessment.